 Safe Drive Training is covered by $20 million Public and Product Liability Insurance and $1 million Professional Indemnity Insurance.

-- Appointed by Esso Highlands PNG to become the baseline driver training program used by EHL (replacing Smith Systems)
+Appointed by Exxon-Mobil PNG to become the baseline driver training program (replacing Smith Systems)

 Where it all started

 In 1990, Graham Neilsen and his friend Bob Townsend started Safe Drive Training (part-time operation) as an offshoot of their motorsport activities.
 In 1995, Graham's son (Joel) joined the company as a trainee instructor.
 In 1996, operations became fulltime and our High School training program started (then known as the Quest Safe Drive 1000).
 In 2001, Joel and his wife Kylie purchased Safe Drive Training from Graham and Bob.
 From these humble beginnings Safe Drive Training has developed to become the leader in the field of driver education and training in the Asia-Pacific region.